ndawe/pyAMI/README.rst

 run ``ami auth`` again.
 If you would like to keep your pyAMI configuration in a directory other than ``~/.pyami`` then set the environment variable ``PYAMI_CONFIG_DIR``.

+.. note:: Once you make an ami configuration file it will override your voms proxy.
+   You should destroy it if you want to use a proxy.
+We implemented it this way because the most common user error seemed to be trying to run pyAMI with an expired proxy!